 Provincetown – You can’t visit New England without at least making a day trip to what must be one of the gayest places on the planet.
 Imagine a laid back Fire Island.
 On the very tip of Cape Cod, it’s only a 90-minute ferry ride from Boston and is the perfect day trip.
 You cruise through the harbor, getting a great view of Boston from the water, before heading out to the cape.
 Once out in Provincetown, you can enjoy the glorious expanses of beaches, the diverse LGBT scene, and the fascinating art galleries.
 It feels like an eclectic haven on one of the US’s outposts and is such a welcoming place.
 You can understand why so many artists and writers have made it their home over the years.
 The seaside vibes here are the ideal antidote to Boston’s steely intellectuals and devoted sports fans – enjoy the laid-back attitude and salty sea air before heading back on the ferry.

 See A Game At Fenway Park – Home of the Boston Red Sox, a visit to Fenway Park is basically one of the compulsory things to do in Boston.
 After all, you can’t come to a city as sports-mad as this one and not get involved.
 Whether you’re here for a game or one of the excellent tours, there’s plenty to discover at this sacred baseball ground.
-It’s been the home field since 1912 and you feel a lot of nostalgia being there.
-The famous ‘Green Monster’ – a 37-foot-tall left field wall – is imposing and you even get to sit on top of it if you’re on the tour, as well as in the press box.
+It’s been the home field since 1912, and you can feel a lot of nostalgia by being here.
+The famous ‘Green Monster’ – a 37-foot-tall left-field wall – is imposing, and you even get to sit on top of it if you’re on the tour, as well as in the press box.
 It’s relatively small, but this adds to the intimate atmosphere.
 Even if you’re not a baseball fan, you’ll be keen to watch a game after learning more about Fenway.

-USS Constitution – This warship used to be known as “Old Ironsides”, getting this nickname after her role in the 1812 War against the British ship HMS Guerriere – this tough nature has lasted over 200 years since then and she’s now the oldest floating warship in the world.
-She’s now docked in Boston and you can wander about aboard, asking the friendly navy officers questions; there’s also a museum for further background info.
+USS Constitution – This warship used to be known as “Old Ironsides,” getting this nickname after her role in the 1812 War against the British ship HMS Guerriere – this fierce nature has lasted over 200 years since then, and she’s now the oldest floating warship in the world.
+She’s now docked in Boston, and you can wander about aboard, asking the friendly navy officers questions; there’s also a museum for further background info.
 You can get on board for free but you need ID.
-It’s incredible to be on this ship and realize that it’s been around since 1776, so essentially almost the entire modern history of the USA.
-It’s still amazingly ship-shape and you get a real sense of what life is like at sea.
-The museum is also worth a visit as it’s very interactive and informative.
-But if you have time you really can’t miss heading out on a USS Constitution Cruise…
+It’s incredible to be on this ship and realize that it’s been around since 1776, so virtually almost the entire modern history of the USA.
+It’s still amazingly ship-shape, and you get a real sense of what life is like at sea.
+The museum is also worth a visit, as it’s very interactive and informative.
+But if you have time, you really can’t miss heading out on a USS Constitution Cruise…

 Harvard – 10 minutes outside Boston is world-famous Harvard, practically a by-word for intelligence (and privilege).
 However you might feel about America’s college system, you can’t come to this part of the world and not wander on the iconic campus, ideally in autumn with golden leaves falling around you.
 Founded in 1636, this Ivy League hotbed of intellectuals has some gorgeous architecture which can be enjoyed on a free tour.
 Redbrick buildings surround grassy squares where students wearing the crimson scarf discuss their classes, their deadlines, and their futures.
 If the weather’s good, it’s a lovely place to wander around and imagine you’re in a movie.